Nusrat Fateh Ali Khan & Party: History

-Nusrat Fateh Ali Khan was born in 1948 in Lyallpur, West Punjab, Pakistan, and belonged to the Qawwal Bacchon Ka Gharana (Delhi Gharana), a qawwali group of 12 children said to have been assembled by the Sufi poet Amir Khusro in the 13th century.
-Nusrat was the son of Fateh Ali Khan and the nephew of Mubarak Ali Khan.
+Nusrat Fateh Ali Khan was born in 1948 in Lyallpur, West Punjab, Pakistan, and belonged to the Qawwal Bacchon Ka Gharana (Commonly known as the "Qawwal Bacha Party" or the "Delhi Gharana), a qawwali group of 12 children said to have been assembled by the Sufi poet Amir Khusro in the 13th century.
+Nusrat was the son of Ustad Fateh Ali Khan and the nephew of Ustad Mubarak Ali Khan.
 Fateh Ali Khan and Mubarak Ali Khan were celebrated qawwali singers in the sub-continent.
 Fateh Ali Khan was the leader of the qawwali party but they were billed as Fateh Ali Khan–Mubarak Ali Khan & Party.
 After the death of Fateh Ali Khan in 1964, Nusrat became the lead singer of the qawwali party alongside his uncle Mubarak Ali Khan.
 The party also included Mujahid Mubarak Ali Khan, who was the son of Mubarak Ali Khan and Nusrat's cousin.
 Following the death of Miubarak Ali Khan in 1971, the party was initially named Nusrat Fateh Ali Khan–Mujahid Mubarak Ali Khan & Party, emphasizing the importance of the second voice in the family group, just as before during their respective parents' time.
 As Nusrat's panache gained precedence and his prominence grew, the group became more closely associated with his name, eventually becoming recognised as Nusrat Fateh Ali Khan & Party.

 One of Nusrat Fateh Ali Khan's earliest performances as leader of the qawwali group occurred on March 23, 1965, on Radio Pakistan as part of a studio recording for an annual music festival known as Jashn-e-Baharan.
 The performance drew praise from legends such as Ustad Bade Ghulam Ali Khan, Ustad Umid Ali Khan, Roshan Ara Begum, and Ustad Amanat Ali Khan.

 The group evolved over time as new members joined and contributed to its musical works.
-Mujahid Mubarak continued with the group until the late 1980s, when he formed his own musical band.
+Mujahid Mubarak continued with the group until the late 1980s, when he formed his own musical band (Mujahid Mubarak Ali Khan & Party).
 The group combined traditional qawwali elements with fusion, merging traditional qawwali with contemporary influences.
-Following Nusrat's death in 1997, the group ceased performing.
+Shortly after Nusrat's death in 1997, the group ceased performing.